Wribbe/50eitn/quiz_prep_slash_knowledge_repo.md

 ### Why is crypto considered to be problematic for contactless cards?
 Think here about power and allowed
 ### time to interact with the reading device.
 ### How does the Hopper-Blum scheme work and why is it secure?
-###W hy is the blinding vector needed on slide 108/ Lect7
+### Why is the blinding vector needed on slide 108/ Lect7
 ### What is the importance of the presence of noise problem for the Hopper-Blum scheme?
 ### What is SGX?
 ### What is an enclave and what protection one has for data and code in an enclave?